French at University 2024: French Personal Statement Tips and More

-When attempting to write your personal statement or prepping for your Oxbridge interview it can feel very daunting being faced with the entirety of the French canon and not knowing where to begin.
+When attempting to write your French personal statement, it can feel daunting being faced with the entirety of the French canon and not knowing where to begin.
 A good piece of advice is to have a general understanding of the timeline of famous French literary works and then focus more specifically on one time period and read more broadly around that.
 Really get to grips with the era of your choice, whether this is due to a fascination of the valiant efforts of La Résistance during Second World War or an interest in Courtly love between knights and maidens in medieval France.
 We would suggest reading novels, poems and memoirs from that period, watching films, understanding the socio-historical context through newspaper articles and looking at both the art produced and political propaganda imagery distributed.
-Having a broad, cross-disciplinary understanding of the era and demonstrating this in your personal statement will set you in good stead to discuss this topic in your interview, should it come up!
+Having a broad, cross-disciplinary understanding of the era and demonstrating this in your French personal statement will set you in good stead to discuss this topic in your interview, should it come up!

 Here are some examples of books, films and paintings to have a look at for two periods in French history: